nmeum/datepicker/README.md

 * `Up` and `Down`: Change focus to date in previous/next week
 * `Left` and `Right`: Change focus to previous/next date

-By default, movement using the arrow keys is spatial across multiple months in the view.
-Pressing the `Shift` modifier forces logical movement, by days/weeks.

 **Time Selection:**

 * `Esc` / `q`: Abort selection, exit with non-zero exit status